raulggonzalez/indexeddb-odba-driver/README.md

 The unit testing is performed using `Should.js` and `Mocha` on:

   - Chrome.
-  - Firefox.

 `Grunt` is used to automate tasks.
-Used plugins: `uglify`, `jshint`, `jsdoc` and `clean`.

-The API documentation is in the `doc` directory.
+The API documentation is in the `doc/api.html.zip` file.

 ## Terminology

-IndexedDB is a document-oriented database and it uses its own terminology:
+IndexedDB is a key-value database and it uses its own terminology:

 - Database = Database
 - Object store = Table (SQL) or Collection (MongoDB or CouchDB)